 Explosives Classes at other Co-operating Universities

-S&T graduate regulations allow the transfer in of 9 graduate credit hours for a MS program.
+S&T graduate regulations allow the transfer in of 9 graduate credit hours for the MS and PhD programs.
 Distance students may take up to 9 graduate credit hours of pre-approved explosives classes from other cooperating institutions.
 A list of cooperating institutions is given below along with their pre-approved courses.
 The first cooperative agreement is with NMT and we hope to add a number of others as time progresses.

 These agreements have been made to significantly increase the choice of explosives classes for distance students in our explosives engineering MS program.